Written by Marielle G.

 Included in the Freshworks suite of products, Freshcaller contains a phone system and customer care software.

-Freshcaller provides a mobile VoIP software that allows you to make and receive calls as well as create tickets (it seems to be quite call center-focused).
+Freshcaller provides a mobile VoIP software that allows you to make and receive calls as well as create tickets (it seems to quite call center-focused).

 Even though Freshcaller offers a free plan, you will have to pay merely to utilize the service.
 That implies you would have to acquire a phone number as well as pay for incoming and outgoing minutes on the line.